 Shouldering your bike can be quicker than pushing it on long or steep slopes or over mud or sand

-When setting it down again, try to place the wheels on the ground front first, otherwise there’s a good chance the chain will bounce off.
+When setting it down again, try to place the wheels gently on the ground front first, otherwise the chain might bounce off.

 Carrying the bike